pravatbhusal/university-notes/CS 314/Lectures/src/dynamic/README.md

 the redundant program.

 However, a drawback is the space and time trade-off since the data structure would sacrifice more space for time.

+# Fibonacci Problem using Dynamic Programming
+For Fibonacci, we implemented it using recursion with the naive method: ```f(n) = fib(n - 1) + fib(n - 2)```
+- However, the time complexity of this method is O(2^N) and calls many redundant method calls
+- Therefore, instead of using recursion, we can use iteration to prevent redundant method calls

 ### Memoization of The Fibonnacci Problem
 1. Check if N is present in the ArrayList, if it is then return the value